 Type 1 or “Highly Distressed” Insomnia

 Type 1 or “highly distressed” insomniacs suffer from high levels of neuroticism and distress.
-They often report feeling tense, depressed or otherwise struggle with negative emotion.
+They often report feeling tense, depressed or otherwise struggle with negative emotions.

 Types 2 and 3 Insomnia